charcoalphp/charcoal/README.md

 > 👉 The default view engine, used in those examples, would be _mustache_.

-## Using the Renderer, with slim
+## Using the Renderer, with Slim

 A view can also be implicitely used as a rendering service.
-Using the `renderer`, with a PSR7 framework (in this example, Slim 3):
+Using the provided `view/renderer`, with a PSR7 framework (in this example, Slim 3):

 ```php
 use Charcoal\View\ViewServiceProvider;